scalacenter/scalafix/website/src/main/tut/docs/faq.md

 ---

 # FAQ
-If you have any questions, don't hesitate to ask on gitter.
+If you have any questions, don't hesitate to ask on [gitter](javascript:window.gitter.chat.defaultChat.toggleChat(true)).

-> TODO(gabro): can we make this ^ open the integrated gitter panel?

 ## Troubleshooting
 ### I get resolution errors for org.scalameta:semanticdb-scalac